jes/jescpu/README.md

 ## Instruction set

+All opcodes and operands are 1 byte each.

 | Opcode | Mnemonic | Psuedocode |
 | :----- | :------- | :--------- |
 | 0      | nop      |            |